MostafaFathy1527/blog/posts/multi-agent-architecture.md

 ## The Problem With One Prompt

-When we first started automating curriculum production at Armstrong, the obvious move was to throw a big prompt at Gemini and ask it to produce a full lesson.
+When we first started automating curriculum production , the obvious move was to throw a big prompt at Gemini and ask it to produce a full lesson.

 It worked — sometimes.
 The quality was inconsistent.
 A great lesson on Monday, a mediocre one on Tuesday, and nobody could explain why.